Sport in Tenerife: Volleyball

 Volleyball is one of the island's most successful sports, particularly in women's volleyball where CV Tenerife were European champions and participate in the Spanish Super League.
 Two other teams are the women's CV Aguere 2009/2010 Super League champions and the men's Arona Playa de las Américas which competes in the Spanish Super League.
 There is a growing interest in this sport in Tenerife.

 Football

 As in much of the rest of Spain, football is, by far, the sport most practiced and followed by all the island.
 The Federación Tinerfeña de Fútbol (Football Federation of Tenerife) has a total of 305 teams competing in the different leagues, and football fields are spread throughout the island territory.
 Chelsea and Spain forward Pedro Rodriguez was born in Tenerife.

-The most prominent football team in Tenerife is Club Deportivo Tenerife, who play in the Segunda División (Spanish Second Division).
+The most prominent men's football team in Tenerife is Club Deportivo Tenerife, based in Santa Cruz de Tenerife, who play in the Segunda División (Spanish Second Division) and has competed as high as the First Division, La Liga, on several occasions.
 Another team from Tenerife is Club Deportivo San Isidro.

+In the women's game the most prominent team is Unión Deportiva Tenerife, based in Adeje.
+They currently compete in the Liga F, the highest league of women's football.